sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 ---
 layout: post
-title: "flexbox in the real world"
+title: "Flexbox in the Real World"
 blurb: "Flexbox is awesome, but is it possible to use flexbox and still support IE8?
 If you follow these guidelines, you can start using flexbox today."
+styles:
+- syntax.css
 author: "sean"
 ---